solomonsanderson/Clebsh-Gordan-Coefficient-Finder/README.md

 This is done using SQLite to make a database (see database.py) and PyQT5 to create a UI (see interface.py).

 Currently the program only includes the 1/2 x 1/2 coefficients as I have not added the rest to the database yet.
-It also has no error handling so as soon as an incorrect value is entered it crashes.
-I aim to fix this shortly

 the application is seen below: